SQream/sqream_docs/architecture/filesystem_and_filesystem_usage.rst

 The databases directory houses all of the actual data in tables and columns.

 Each database is stored as its own directory.
-Each table is stored under its respective database, and columns are stored in their respective table.
+Each table is stored under it's respective database, and columns are stored in their respective table.

 .. figure:: /_static/images/table_columns_storage.png